Ibrahim Imoro

-Ibrahim Imoro (born 2 October 1999) is a Ghanaian professional footballer who currently plays as a left-back for Ghana Premier League side Asante Kotoko S.C.
+Ibrahim Imoro (born 2 October 1999) is a Ghanaian professional footballer who currently plays as a left-back for Ghana Premier League side Asante Kotoko.

 Career

 Early career

 Imoro started his career with Windy Professionals.
 He was signed by 2017 Ghana Premier League newly promoted side Bolga All Stars.
 Bolga All stars placed last and were relegated from the league, but Imoro was one of their standout players within season.
 He was linked to Asante Kotoko during the transfer season, but he was eventually signed on a one-year loan contract by Nzema side Karela United FC for the 2018 Ghana Premier League season.
 He played 13 games for the side in the first round of the season until the league was suspended and later cancelled due to the Anas Number 12 scandal.
 His contract with Bolga All Stars expired and he was signed by lower division side Thunder FC.